-Licensing is an important way of monitoring and protecting all of the activities which take place in Scotland's marine areas.
+Marine licensing is an important way of permitting activity, whilst protecting the environment; legitimate uses of the sea; and human health.
 There are a number of different types of licensing requirements within the marine environment and Marine Scotland regularly reviews its licensing structures to ensure that they remain relevant and fit for purpose.

 Updated: Weekly Licence Variations for fishing vessels.
 It is a Regulatory requirement and licence condition that fishers review this page each Friday and note changes impacting on their operations and authority to fish.